 The Premier determines an annual remuneration adjustment guideline rate for executives.
 This is known as the ‘guideline rate’.

 Employers may increase an executive’s remuneration by an amount up to the guideline rate.
 This includes executives on secondments and higher duties arrangements.
+From 6 October 2022, an executive absent on paid or unpaid Primary Caregiver parental leave is also eligible to have any guideline rate issued during the first 52 weeks of their absence applied to their salary.

 The guideline rate applies from 1 July of the relevant year.
 The annual adjustment may be made at any time during the 12-month period to 30 June of the current year, but not backdated prior to 1 July of the previous year.